 The first step is to prepare the seeds and growth substrate for planting.

-- Although the seeds do not require much preparation, removing husks, flowers, and seed pod parts is always a good idea before sowing.
+- Although the seeds do not require much preparation, removing the husks, flowers, and seed pod parts is always a good idea before sowing.

 - Lightly water the soil to make it moist enough for planting seeds.